Jul

 Why We Love This Day

-New Jersey isn't just any state; it's a cornerstone of American history.
+• Celebrating New Jersey's pivotal role in American history New Jersey isn't just any state; it's a cornerstone of American history.
 Imagine walking in the footsteps of the Lenape Native Americans or witnessing the first European settlers establishing their roots.
 Fast forward to the throes of the American Revolution, where New Jersey was front and center, hosting critical battles like Trenton and Monmouth.
 This day is a tribute to those moments that shaped not only a state but a nation.

-Did you know New Jersey was the first to sign off on the U.S. Constitution and even gave women the vote way back in 1797?
+• Honoring New Jersey's firsts and innovations Did you know New Jersey was the first to sign off on the U.S. Constitution and even gave women the vote way back in 1797?
 Yeah, you heard that right.
 This state was breaking barriers before it was cool.
 From its early days of agriculture to becoming a hub for manufacturing and tourism, New Jersey has always been ahead of the curve.
 Celebrating this day means tipping your hat to a state that's been innovating since day one.

-Let's not forget, New Jersey is called the Garden State for a reason.
+• Embracing the diverse culture and natural beauty of the Garden State Let's not forget, New Jersey is called the Garden State for a reason.
 From its stunning beaches and boardwalks to the lush landscapes that earned it its nickname, there's beauty at every turn.
 And the culture?
 As diverse as it gets, with historic sites and cultural institutions that tell the stories of the people who've made New Jersey what it is today.
 On National New Jersey Day, we celebrate this melting pot of history, culture, and natural splendor.

 Past & Future Dates